NHSDigital/nhs-eps-spine-client/README.md

 - `dependabot_auto_approve_and_merge.yml` Workflow to auto merge dependabot updates
 - `pr-link.yaml` This workflow template links Pull Requests to Jira tickets and runs when a pull request is opened
 - `pr_title_check.yml` Workflow to check the format of a pull request is compliant with the project standards.
 See [guidelines for contribution](./CONTRIBUTING.md) for details
 - `pull_request.yml` Called when pull request is opened or updated.
-Runs quality_checks.yml
+Runs [quality_checks](https://github.com/NHSDigital/eps-workflow-quality-checks)
-- `quality_checks.yml` Workflow verifies and enhances code quality through setup, dependencies, checks, and SonarCloud scanning
 - `release.yml` Run when code is merged to main branch or a tag starting v is pushed.
-Calls quality_checks.yml
+Calls [quality_checks](https://github.com/NHSDigital/eps-workflow-quality-checks)
 - `rename_dependabot_prs.yml` Renames dependabot pull requests to comply with project standards

 ### Running a Release